akapkotel/light_raycasting/README.md

 6. You can randomize colors of each light to better see that there are many, distinct FOV polygons drawn.
 Set RANDOM_COLORS to True to get random colors, otherwise a visibility/light polygon would by rgb(192, 192, 192).

 If anyone has ideas how to make this algorithm better (faster), please, notice me, fork and make pull-requests.

-Changelog:

-1. Added FPS-counter drawn on the screen for user convenience.
-2. Added option to randmize light/visibility polygons colors.
-3. Added configuration screen to application.
-No longer need to change variables in python script.
-4.
 ----

 Rafał "Akapkotel" Trąbski